Chres-SC/bitcoin/doc/multisig-tutorial.md

 This tutorial uses [jq](https://github.com/stedolan/jq) JSON processor to process the results from RPC and stores the relevant values in bash variables.
 This makes the tutorial reproducible and easier to follow step by step.

-Before starting this tutorial, start the bitcoin node on the signet network.
+Before starting this tutorial, start the revolt node on the signet network.

 ```bash
 ./src/revoltd -signet -daemon